 This cell should be populated with the number of occurrences of the licensee failing to make a Guaranteed Standard payment within the prescribed 10 days from the point at which the relevant service was completed.
 Please note that this number should refer to the number of payments that the licensee failed to make in the prescribed time during the quarter that is being reported on, not only where these failures relate to tasks/actions that were completed within the quarter that is being reported on.

-Total value of penalties incurred against Standard
+Total value of payments made against Standard

-This column records the total value of penalties incurred against the "failure to make a payment" Standards in the particular quarter.
+This column records the total value of payments made against the "failure to make a payment" Standard in the particular quarter that the late penalty is made.

 Appendix 7 - SLC 15 quarterly reporting template guidance